Diamond Rock: HMS Diamond Rock

 Diamond Rock occupies a strategic position at the north end of the Saint Lucia Channel.
 Possession of the rock permits interdiction of navigation between Martinique and its southern neighbour, Saint Lucia.

 In September 1803 Commodore Sir Samuel Hood sailed to the rock aboard (Captain Murray Maxwell).
 Hood had received the assignment to blockade the bays at Fort Royal and Saint Pierre, Martinique.

-Centaur was lying at anchor in Fort Royal Bay, Martinique, on the morning of 1 December when lookouts sighted a schooner with a sloop in tow about 6 mi off making for Saint Pierre.
+Centaur was lying at anchor in Fort Royal Bay, Martinique, on the morning of 1 December when lookouts sighted a schooner with a sloop in tow about 6 miles (about 11 km) off making for Saint Pierre.
 Hood sent his advice boat, Sarah, after the sloop, and had Maxwell sail Centaur in pursuit of the schooner.
 After a pursuit of some 24 league, Centaur captured the schooner, which turned out to be the privateer Ma Sophie, out of Guadeloupe.
 She had a crew of 45 men, and was armed with eight guns, which she had jettisoned during the chase.
 (Note: Sarah too captured the sloop she had pursued.
 The sloop was a prize that Ma Sophie had cut out of Courland Bay, Tobago, and that had on board only a few hogsheads of sugar.)

 Hood took Ma Sophie into service as a tender, charging her captain, Lieutenant William Donnett, with watching the channel between Diamond Rock and Martinique for enemy vessels.
 Donnett made frequent visits to the rock to gather the thick, broad-leaved grass to be woven into sailors' hats, and a spinach-like plant called callaloo, that when boiled and served daily, kept the crews of Centaur and Ma Sophie from scurvy and was a nice addition to a menu too long dominated by salt beef.